rediacc/docs/blog/2025-08-16-infrastructure-for-agentic-ai.md

 - Optimize your database 24/7 without risk
 - Test every code change on production data
 - Hunt security vulnerabilities continuously
-- Handle customer data without compliance worries
+- Handle customer data with comprehensive security controls
 - Learn from unlimited experiments

 This isn't the future.
 Companies using Rediacc do this today.